devopsmakers/pr-name-generator-action/README.md

 # pr-name-generator-action
-A Github action to create consistent names for PR based environments
+A Github action to create consistent names for PR based environments.